Castrol: Motorsport

 Castrol is the name sponsor of Castrol Raceway, a multi-track oval, drag, and motocross racing facility in Edmonton, Alberta, Canada.
-Castrol is the sponsor of D. J. Kennington in the NASCAR Canadian Tire Series and NASCAR Cup Series.
+Castrol is the sponsor of D. J. Kennington in the NASCAR Canada Series and NASCAR Cup Series.

 In Australia, Castrol has a long history with the Supercars category, and between 1993 and 2005, Castrol was the title sponsor of Perkins Engineering.
 It also sponsored Longhurst Racing between 1995 and 1999, Ford Performance Racing between 2007 and 2009, and Paul Morris Motorsport in 2010.
 In conjunction with a multi-year series sponsorship, between 2014 - 2016 several race events acquired Castrol naming rights including the Castrol Edge Townsville 500 and the Castrol Gold Coast 600.
 Castrol was the title sponsor of Team Bray, owned by Australian drag car legend, Victor Bray for 17 years.

 Castrol was the main sponsor of the Castrol International Rally in Canberra for 11 years between 1976 and 1986.
 The same was true for an International Rally held in South Africa, ending annually in neighbouring Swaziland.
 It was the most prestigious event on the South African rally calendar at the time, until Castrol ended its sponsorship of this event.
 Later only some competitors' cars were carrying the bright green and red colours of Castrol sponsorship in national rally events, notably the S.A.
 Toyota dealer team.

-In 2019, Castrol extended their sponsorship activities by re-forming a partnership with Jaguar, this time supporting them in Formula E and also NASCAR Cup Series giants Roush Fenway Racing-Ford since 2020 season.
+In 2019, Castrol extended their sponsorship activities by re-forming a partnership with Jaguar, this time supporting them in Formula E and also NASCAR Cup Series giants RFK Racing-Ford since 2020 season due to Ford's commercial relationship with BP plc.

+Castrol also briefly made an appearance in 1993 with Nissan in the British Touring Car Championship, where Keith O'Dor managed to win the 9th round of the season at Silverstone with his teammate Win Percy taking 2nd.

 American football

 Castrol advertising has been a part of telecasts of the National Football League for years.
-In 2011, Castrol's Edge brand became the official motor oil sponsor for the league, along with Minnesota Vikings running back Adrian Peterson endorsing the product; it has since been renewed until the 2017 season.
-The endorsement deal with Peterson was terminated on 16 September 2014, due to ongoing child abuse allegations.
+In 2011, Castrol's Edge brand became the official motor oil sponsor for the league, renewed until the 2017 season.

 Cricket

-The Castrol Cricket Index for a team is a dynamic indicator of the overall performance of the cricket team.
+The Castrol Cricket Index is a dynamic indicator of the overall performance of a cricket team.
 It is calculated by taking into consideration the batting momentum, the bowling efficiency, the performance of the teams in the quick start overs and the extreme performance overs and many other factors.
 Castrol Cricket also ranks cricketers based on their overall performance.
 India centric initiatives being undertaken like Castrol World Cup ka Hero was created during the 2011 Cricket World Cup.

+Castrol is also sponsoring Mumbai Indians in IPL since 2024.